K0rnfeld/Electronic_DnD_Dice/README.md

 - Wiring cables

 > [!Note]
-> You may also need more different resistors based on what segment display you are using and have to put them inbetween the MCU and the segment display.
+> You may also need more different resistors based on what segment display you are using and you'd have to put them inbetween the MCU and the segment display.

 # Wiring Diagrams
 The original wiring diagram is for the D1 Mini NodeMCU but i included one for an "normal" ESP8266 (Though i am currently not sure if the diagram for the ESP8266 is correct).